SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 ## Deploying keylessly without using a factory
 If you don't have many contracts to deploy then skipping the use (and deployment) of a factory is an alternative.
 In the same way that a factory was deployed keylessly above, your contracts themselves can each be deployed keylessly instead.

 Any account can perform the deployment by broadcasting exactly the same saved transaction bytecode, and your contracts will always be deployed to the same address on all EVM-based blockchains.
-There are no private keys to safeguard for future deployments, incresaing flexibility.
+There are no private keys to safeguard for future deployments, increasing flexibility.

 Keyless deployment of *factory* contracts is suitable as factories are meant to be publicly used.
 But for your contracts, consider whether it's OK for any stranger to deploy them. e.g. if the contract assigns administrator privileges on deployment, the stranger who deployed your contract may become administrator, which you wouldn't want.
 So you'd either need to modify your code, or use a keylessly-deployed factory instead.